 Following a comprehensive step-by-step guide on how to ship cold food is the first step to ensuring the successful shipment of your goods and keeping your customers satisfied.
 Here are a few guidelines you should follow.

-Wrap Frozen Foods Properly
+Wrap Foods Properly

 You can also add insulation to sturdy cardboard shipping boxes.
 The options available include: